 Bullying is a term used to define repeated patterns of behavior, which hurt, injure, embarrass, upset, or discomfort others, directly or indirectly.
 Any instances of bullying should be immediately reported to the school disciplinarians who will determine the appropriate consequences to be issued.

-Click here to read the HCCS Bullying Policy in summary or visit the school's main office.
+Click here to read the HCCS Bullying Policy in summary (pending) or visit the school's main office.

 SABIS® Student Management System